scivislab/BDI-ED/README.md

 # Branch Decomposition-Independent Edit Distances for Merge Trees

-This repository contains a python library for computing branch decomposition-independent edit distances for merge trees as well as code examples and datasets to explain basic usage.
+This repository contains a python library and a C++ library for computing branch decomposition-independent edit distances for merge trees as well as code examples and datasets to explain basic usage.

 ## Using the library